AdrienFabre/makers_coding_bootcamp_portfolio/README.md

   end
 ````

- To solve this test I could code the answer directly, and no transformation would happen, this is called to 'hardocde' the result.
+ To solve this test I could code the answer directly, and no transformation would happen, this is called to 'hardcode' the result.
 So, I am testing a State that I am writing, not a Behavior I am creating, this is why the latest test is unecessary.
-Below you can see how I would anwer to a wront test, not creating the behavior expected by the user, not moving forward.
+Below you can see how I would answer to a wrong test, not creating the behavior expected by the user, not moving forward.
+This test makes me write a very unflexible code.

 ````ruby
 it 'adds an apple to the basket' do